frictionlessdata/schema-collaboration/documentation/User.md

 The username and password for the data manager were created during the installation.
 Please refer to the installation steps to find them.

 ## Navigation
-There is a left-hand side bar to navigate between "Datapackages" and "People".
+There is a left-hand side bar to navigate between "Datapackages" and "Collaborators".
 It also shows the user that is logged-in (in the image below, the user is "datamanager") and allows that user to "Logout".
 See the options:

 | ![navigation_bar](images/navigation_bar.png) |
 |---|